-This offset will continue to decline because (i) most insurer-invested assets are bonds, many of which were purchased before recent lower yields, and interest earnings do not yet fully reflect these lower yields; and (ii) the premium base is growing due to increased rates and growth in exposure.
+This offset will continue to decline because (i) most insurer-invested assets are bonds, some of which were purchased before recent lower yields, and interest earnings do not yet fully reflect these lower yields; and (ii) the premium base is growing due to increased rates and growth in exposure.
 Invested assets are not increasing as rapidly as premium and, therefore, investment income as a percentage of premium will decline.

 The effect of these results on surplus is reflected in Chart E, which shows the percent change in surplus from one year to the next.
 Surplus defines an insurer's capacity to write business prospectively and to absorb potential adverse loss development on business written in prior years (see Chart E).
+After three years of declines, the increase in 2003 is in part from external sources (e.g., surplus notes, capital contributions and trust preferreds).